nixworks/public/news/2012/01/29/README.md

 ##### 18th Screen Actors Guild Awards
 ### [The 18th Screen Actors Guild Awards is held in the US city of Los Angeles with Jean Dujardin winning the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role for his role in "The Artist". ](/news/2012/01/29/the-18th-screen-actors-guild-awards-is-held-in-the-us-city-of-los-angeles-with-jean-dujardin-winning-the-screen-actors-guild-award-for-outst.md)
-_Context: 18th Screen Actors Guild Awards, Los Angeles, California, The Artist, Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, Jean Dujardin_
+_Context: Jean Dujardin, Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, Los Angeles, California, 18th Screen Actors Guild Awards, The Artist_

 ##### Severe Tropical Cyclone Lua
 ### [Cyclone Iggy kills 14 people and injures 60 over a four day period in Indonesia. ](/news/2012/01/29/cyclone-iggy-kills-14-people-and-injures-60-over-a-four-day-period-in-indonesia.md)